 The top brands on Instagram in the effectiveness rate category are the ones with a strong creative strategy and command of the algorithm.
 Because this KPI takes into account all the users who saw a post and engaged with it, it gives brands a better measure of how their content is performing across the channel (vs. on their profile or among their followers alone).
 Video views are included in the formula along with likes, comments, and saves, which makes it a key component to any successful strategy.
 Thus, brands focused on boosting effectiveness should make sure to incorporate content in motion among their main pillars.

 Mastering the metrics and meeting social marketing goals is no easy feat, and it’s even more difficult to maintain that success long-term.
-A vital takeaway from the top brands on Instagram is that staying true to your brand DNA should always be top of mind—and regular data measurement is a good way to find those sweet spots in your organic strategy that resonate most with your audience.
+A vital takeaway from the top brands on Instagram is that staying true to your brand DNA should always be top of mind—and regular data measurement is a good way to gain Instagram insights into in your organic strategy that resonates most with your audience.

 Ready to get granular with deeper industry insights?
-Download Dash Hudson’s full benchmark reports now.
+View Dash Hudson’s full social media benchmark reports now.